MarcosEsparza/engineering-portfolio/README.md

        alt="Ideal vs actual velocity for different valve openings" width="450">
 </p>
-*Figure: Comparison of ideal vs. actual air velocity for multiple valve openings, with deviations under ~10% from theory.*
+*Figure: Comparison of ideal vs. actual air velocity for multiple valve openings, with deviations within about 10% of theory.*

 ---